| Doc. Number | Article Title | Effective Date | Version |

 Scheduling Settlements:

-For Direct Pay payments, the information filled out in the Creditor Payee Details section is significantly changed.
+For Direct Pay payments, the information filled out in the Creditor Payee Details section is changed.
 Once you have selected the payment method under the payment terms as direct pay, the CREDITOR PAYEE DETAILS section (left-hand side of the screen) updates with Direct Pay Details.

 Please copy the MOORE LAW ACCOUNT NUMBER as listed on the settlement letter agreement or Stipulation letter to ensure the proper consumer’s account is credited when paid.
 Please note the arrows that show the specific info that should be copied to the creditor reference field.
 Do not include the consumer’s name in parenthesis, append the reference field with words like File # or Account#, etc., or shorten the reference number field.
 Failure to adhere to this process may delay or cause the payment file to fail and require manual intervention.
 Payments could be lost and shown as UNPAID.